 2 hours.
-Spring and summer semesters.
+Offered spring and summer.
 Format: classroom centered.
 Principles of human development - infancy through adolescence - will be discussed in relation to classroom application, with a focus on practice that is appropriate for the developmental level of the student.

 EDFL 631 Implementing Inclusion in the Regular Classroom